jpbonson/MachineLearningPlayground/README.md

-MLExperiences
+MachineLearningPlayground
 =============
-Playing around with sklearn clustering algorithms.
+Playing around with sklearn clustering and classification algorithms.